Tomato paste is a flavorful ingredient made from tomatoes.

 - After this, the resulting tomato sauce is heated for several hours during various evaporation stages.
-During this production stage, the sauce develops a thicker consistency as the tomatoes’ water content evaporates.
+The sauce develops a thicker consistency during this production stage as the tomatoes’ water content evaporates.

 - Once the tomato paste has reached the desired consistency, it may undergo a pasteurization process at approximately 90°C.